1st Year

 - Resurrection

 Within these recurring repetitive structures, the hero comes into contact with other characters, each of whom plays one or more roles necessary for the evolution of the plot and the hero himself.
-By delving into the structure of the Myth, stages and characters are analysed as 'archetypes', i.e. by identifying their function.
-In a second stage, various personal scripts are elaborated that rework the model according to narrative needs, while maintaining an elaborative scheme that allows for modifications and stage cuts while maintaining the narrative organicity.
+Delving into the structure of Myth, stages and characters are analyzed as "archetypes," identifying their function.
+In a second moment, different personal writings that rework the model according to narrative needs proceed, however maintaining an elaborative scheme that allows for modifications and scenic cuts while maintaining narrative coherence.

-• Re-elaboration of a monologue, dialogue and narration
+• Reinterpretation of a monologue, dialogue, and narrative

-• Writing and staging of a tale, fable or myth
+• Writing and staging of a story, fable, or myth

 • Profile and history of a character

-• Writing and staging of a story with several characters
+• Writing and staging of a story with various characters

-• Writing and staging of an 'everyday life' situationn
+• Writing and staging of an "everyday life" situation

 • Writing and staging of a melodramatic story